Moshe David Gaon: Early life and career

 Gaon was the first teacher of the children of Motza.
 The classroom was located in the Old Motza Synagogue, he would spend time in Motza during the week for teaching, and would return on Shabbat to Jerusalem.
 He taught for 4 years.

 In 1928, he travelled to Buenos Aires, where he helped edit the "Hebrew Stage" and served as a teacher at the Moroccan Jewish community school in the city.
 He returned the following year to Israel, and was invited to serve as the general secretary of the Sephardi Community Council in Jerusalem, which he held until his death in 1958.

 Gaon was one of the activists of the Histadrut HaSephardim (later Sephardim and Oriental Communities) and then in the World Sephardi Federation as a member of the board.

 He was known as a Talmid Chakham and a multi-disciplinary, although his main discipline was the study of Oriental Jewry in the land of Israel and in the diaspora.
 He public many studies which form the basis of the study of the history of the Jews of Spain.
 His magnum opus is "The Jews of the East in the Land of Israel: Past and Present", in two volumes, which was published in 1928.
 He also wrote various poems in Ladino and collected many Ladino newspapers, writing a bibliography on the Ladino press.
 From his inclination to study the newspapers of the orient, he published many bibliographic articles on the subject in collections on the history of the Palestine press, edited by David Yudelwitz and Zalman Pevsner.

 Personal life

 Gaon married Sarah ben Binyamin Hakim, a native of İzmir.
-They had 4 children, two daughters: Kalila and Yigal, and two sons, businessmen Benny Gaon and Yehoram Gaon.
+They had 4 children, one daughter: Kalila, and three sons: Yigal, businessmen Benny Gaon and Yehoram Gaon.
 He died on 8 October 1958 and is buried at Har HaMenuchot.